 These cameras will be able to simultaneously detect and classify various object types, including people, vehicles, faces and license plates.
 Most importantly, it ignores video noise, waving trees, moving clouds and animals, all of which might normally be the cause of false alarms.

 The AI algorithms built into these new cameras will also provide greater people counting accuracy.

-Innovative Solutions for 2020 and beyond
+Innovative AI Solutions Developed in 2020

 Rapidly deployable cameras

 These advances in video surveillance technology will certainly also provide security personnel with powerful tools to keep one step ahead of criminals.
 Indeed, the criminal fraternity are unlikely to restrain themselves at this challenging time.
 They will most likely seek to take advantage of a situation where many business premises will be unoccupied and therefore offer rich pickings to looters and thieves.
 There is certainly no shortage of high-performance cameras available which will allow control room operators to detect any suspicious activity, but the 2 and 5 megapixel models which are part of the Wisenet X Plus series, deserve a special mention.